 Natural Ways to Support Healthy Eye Pressure

 The good news is that researchers have identified several lifestyle factors that can influence how your eyes regulate fluid and pressure.
-These habits do not replace prescribed treatment, but they can be part of a thoughtful routine that supports overall eye wellness.
+None of them replace prescribed treatment, and none of them should.
+But understanding what is actually supported by evidence can turn a moment of fear into a practical, grounded plan.

-This guide will walk through what science currently says about natural influences on eye pressure along with evidence based nutrients that support general ocular health.
+This guide walks through what the science currently says about natural influences on eye pressure, along with an honest look at the nutrients being studied for ocular health support.

 This article is for educational purposes only and is not medical advice.
 Always speak with your eye care provider.